-The UCC Works Internship Pathway is a period of unpaid work experience in a UCC Campus organisation or department.
+The UCC EmployAgility Awards Internship Pathway is a period of unpaid work experience in a UCC Campus organisation or department.

-- This organisation or department must be an approved UCC Works internship provider.
+- This organisation or department must be an approved UCC EmployAgility Award internship provider.

 - Some organisations and departments are already approved.

-- If the organisation or department is not already an approved organisation, they must fill in the Expression of Interest for Internship Providers (37kB) to become an accredited UCC Works internship provider.
-Once the form is received, the UCC Works Committee will meet and review the application and will contact the organisation to approve or reject their application.
+- If the organisation or department is not already an approved organisation, they must fill in the Expression of Interest for Internship Providers to become an accredited UCC EmployAgility Award internship provider.
+Once the form is received, the UCC EmployAgility Award Coordinators will review the application and will contact the organisation to approve or reject their application.

-A skills-based CV is the usual requirement and the majority of internship positions require the student to attend an interview.
+- A skills-based CV is a usual requirement for applying for an internship and the majority of internship positions require the student to attend an interview.
 More information on creating a CV can be found here.
-Students should approach the interviewing process for UCC WORKS internship positions the same as if they were applying for a paid position within an organisation.
+Students should approach the interviewing process for UCC EmployAgility Awards internship positions the same as if they were applying for a paid position within an organisation.

 - Once you have found an internship and have enrolled in the EmployAgility Canvas space, you can start logging your hours.